-1. Keep Covered-up
+1. Keep Hemlines Professional

-2. Choose Lighter Fabrics
+4. Choose Lightweight Fabrics

 Cropped trousers are a more polished version of capris and can easily work in an office setting with a dressy shoe.
 Wide-leg linen trousers will keep you covered but help you look like the boss lady you are.

-Never, ever wear flip-flops on the clock unless you’re a lifeguard.
+Never wear flip-flops on the clock unless you’re truly a lifeguard.
 More casual offices allow structured low, strappy sandals.
-More conservative settings call for pumps, although some are o.k. with peep-toes or slingbacks which allow some air but still look appropriate.
+More conservative settings call for pumps, although some are o.k.
+With peep-toes or slingbacks which allow some of your feet some air but still look appropriate.

 Do you have ideas for what to wear to the office in summer?
 I’d love to hear them!